Skip to content

 #> Computational engine: xgboost

-Before fitting the model, we need to extract the presence data from the dataset.
+Before fitting, we extract the presence data from the dataset.
 This ensures that metrics, cross-validation, and evaluation focus correctly on the locations where the species is actually present.

 presence_data <- dat %>%